Nooberieno/jura/README.md

 Type jura or ./jura (depending on your install) "editconfig" to adjust your configuration file

+You can also make your own configuration files and set them as the config with the "setconfig" command

+Type jura or ./jura "setconfig" "path/to/your/config"

 Use the arrows to traverse the lines.

 Use ctrl-S to save a file.